High-energy game time, music, incentives, and values learning

 Practical support for your entire family

 We offer adults practical video-and-conversation courses during Awana, beginning with a free meal that you can enjoy as a family*.
 The Alpha Course is a place to explore faith, ask questions, and share your point of view.
 Financial Peace U offers helpful teaching to gain financial freedom.
-The Marriage Course is a date night for couples to invest in their relationship.
+The Pre/Marriage Course is a date night for couples to invest in their relationship.
 Divorce Care offers support for those struggling with divorce or separation.

 Click to register your child (payment option included).
 Registration is also always available onsite at Awana Club.